techstreams/TSChatWise/docs/GettingStarted.md

 Indicates whether the lesson is to be posted as a **[Simple Messages](https://developers.google.com/hangouts/chat/reference/message-formats/basic)** or **[Card Messages](https://developers.google.com/hangouts/chat/reference/message-formats/cards)**.

-1.Add a checkbox for each new lesson
+1. Add a checkbox for each new lesson

-1.Check the box to send as a **card message**.
+2. Check the box to send as a **card message**.

 👉 Use the spreadsheet **Insert > Checkbox** menu to add a new checkbox.